 - Give up smoking 30 days prior to getting brow lift surgery, because nicotine reduces blood flow, can slow the healing process, and cause problems with anesthesia - such as heart attacks and infections - according to the National Center for Biotechnology Information, U.S. National Library of Medicine and the American Society of Anesthesiologists

-- Don't take blood thinners such as aspirin, or any supplements, herbs and vitamins for 14 days before surgery in order to avoid unnecessary blood loss during the procedure
+- Don't take blood thinners such as aspirin, or any supplements, herbs, and vitamins for 14 days before surgery to avoid unnecessary blood loss during the procedure

-- Cease drinking alcoholic beverages two days prior to surgery so that it won't interfere with anesthesia
+- Cease drinking alcoholic beverages two days before surgery so that it won't interfere with anesthesia

-- If hair dye is desired, patients are advised to use it prior to surgery, since it won't be allowed for six weeks afterward
+- If hair dye is desired, patients are advised to use it before surgery, since it won't be allowed for six weeks afterward

-- Abstain from eating and drinking for six hours or more prior to surgery
+- Abstain from eating and drinking for six hours or more before surgery

 - Buy all post-surgical needs before the surgery